Dr. Neelakshi Majumdar

 Research Assistant

-Diego Sedas is a Junior Honors student in the Mechanical Engineering department.
+Diego Sedas is a Senior Honors student in the Mechanical Engineering department.
 Last summer he worked under a A&P mechanic working on airplanes from replacing engine cylinders, to replacing break pads and bleeding the brakes, to taking off landing gear struts.
 During the school year he worked on getting flying hours where he finally got his private pilots license in February of 2025.
 His current interests of research are airframe design and flight effects on the aircraft.
-He spends his time taking care of a Princess of a Rottweiler at home, working out and putting up Christmas lights during the holiday season.
-(So if you need Christmas lights put up go to Facebook @Openlights)
+He spends his time taking care of a Princess of a Rottweiler at home, working out and putting up Christmas lights during the holiday season (so if you need Christmas lights put up go to Facebook @Openlights)!

 Adrian Alcantara